 Considering those suspended or canceled domains behind tickets went to 1st or further notice during Phase 2, and those domains had an updated WHOIS data after tickets issued, the confirmed WHOIS data inaccurate rate across the domain space is still high (30~40%), which is also consistent with the overall operability accuracy.
 If the test is based on the criteria developed by NORC study in 2010, the inaccurate rate will be even higher.

-There were seldom Notices of Breach issued by ICANN to registrars for tickets created, while validation and verification of WHOIS data is already a contractual obligation of registrar as outlined in 2013 RAA.

 In consideration that WHOIS ARS is still ongoing, the subgroup has the view that Rec #6 is partially implemented.

 Implementation review of Recommendation 7